Sajjan Kumar: Trial and conviction

 In April 2013, the Karkardooma district court in Delhi acquitted Sajjan Kumar, while convicting five others, leading to protests.
 On 27 August 2013, the Delhi High Court accepted an appeal filed by the CBI against Kumar's previous acquittal by a lower court.
-CBI stated that the trial court "erred in acquitting Sajjan Kumar as it was he who had instigated the mob during the riots".
+CBI stated that the trial court "erred in acquitting Sajjan Kumar as it was he who had instigated the mob during the genocide".

-He was sentenced to life imprisonment by the Delhi High Court on 17 December 2018 for his role in the 1984 anti-Sikh riots.
+Kumar was sentenced to life imprisonment by the Delhi High Court on 17 December 2018 for his role in the 1984 anti-Sikh genocide, being convicted of murders of five family members and burning of a gurudwara.
 On 18 December 2018, he resigned from his party.
 His lawyer said that they would appeal in the Supreme Court of India.

-Kumar later filed an interim bail plea on medical grounds in the Supreme Court, but it was rejected by the court on 13 May 2020 stating that he did not need to be admitted to a hospital; however, the court scheduled a hearing of his regular bail plea in July.
+He later filed an interim bail plea on medical grounds in the Supreme Court, but it was rejected by the court on 13 May 2020 stating that he did not need to be admitted to a hospital; however, the court scheduled a hearing of his regular bail plea in July.
 It later rejected another interim bail plea on 4 September and said he did not need to be admitted to a hospital, but stated it will hear his appeal after the courts resume their regular functioning which was affected due to the COVID-19 pandemic.

-A special CBI court granted him bail in one case related to the 1984 riots on 27 April 2022, however he remained in jail due to his conviction in another case related to the riots.
+A special CBI court granted him bail in one case related to the 1984 genocide on 27 April 2022, however he remained in jail due to his conviction in another case related to the genocide.
 The Delhi High Court however stayed his release in July 2022 after it was challenged by the Special Investigation Team investigating him.

-On February 12, 2025, Kumar was convicted in a second case for instigating and participating in the murder of Jaswant Singh, and his son, Tarundeep Singh.
-The two Sikh men were assaulted by a mob of Indian National Congress supporters on Nov 1, 1984, doused with petrol and burnt alive.
+On 12 February 2025, Kumar was convicted in a second case for instigating and participating in the murder of Jaswant Singh, and his son, Tarundeep Singh.
+The two Sikh men were assaulted by a mob of Indian National Congress supporters on 1 November 1984, doused with petrol and burnt alive.
 Kumar and his supporters also assaulted the wife and niece of Jaswant Singh who tried to protect the two men.
 14 eyewitnesses testified against Kumar for his active role in leading the assault.
+He was given another life sentence for his role in the murders.

+In January 2026, Kumar was acquitted in one of the cases pertaining to genocide, with a Delhi court ruling that there was insufficient evidence to establish his guilt in the murders of Sohan Singh and his son-in-law Avtar Singh.

+Personal life

+Sajjan Kumar was born on September 23, 1945, to Raghunath Singh and Mee Kaur in Delhi.
+Kumar belonged to the Jat caste.
+He was married to Ram Kaur, the couple are parents of one son and two daughters.
+He was the brother of Ramesh Kumar, who is also a politician.